georgesalomon/umarket2/README.md

 students to create item listings, browse listings and request to purchase items from other students.
 Access is restricted to users with a `@umass.edu` email address via Supabase Auth hooks.
-This repository implementation with a FastAPI backend and Next.js frontend.
+This repository implements a FastAPI backend and Next.js frontend.

 ## Features